 If the defendant denies the use of any force, include this phrase.

 Add this phrase if appropriate.
-See Graham v.
-Connor, 490 U.S. 386, 396-397 (1989).
-It should not be used if repetitious.
+Graham v.
+Connor, 490 U.S. 386, 396-97 (1989) (“The calculus of reasonableness must embody balance for the fact that police officers are often forced to make split-second judgments—in circumstances that are tense, uncertain, and rapidly evolving—about the amount of force that is necessary in a particular situation.”).
+This phrase should not be included used if repetitious.
 See Billingsley v.
 City of Omaha, 277 F.3d 990, 996-997 (8th Cir.
 2002).
 It need not be included if the defendant denies all use of force.
 Boesing v.
 Spiess, 540 F.3d 886, 891 (8th Cir.
 2008).
+The reasonableness of the response to the threat posed should not “focus on only a single moment” but must consider “any relevant events coming before” the encounter.
+Barnes v.
+Felix, 605 U.S. ___; 145 S.Ct.
+1354, 1358-60 (2025) (holding the Fifth Circuit’s “moment-of-threat” rule conflicts with the “totality of the circumstances” inquiry because narrowing the analysis to a strict time limit disregards earlier facts and circumstances that could bear on whether the officer acted reasonably).
+Refer to the “Committee Comments” below for a more detailed discussion regarding the impact of Barnes on Eighth Circuit precedent.

-If the phrase is used in the instruction, add the definition of deadly force.
+If the phrase “deadly force” is included in the instruction, add the definition of deadly force set out in the last bracket of this instruction.

 If deadly force is used, add this phrase or other appropriate language.
 See Tennessee v.
-Garner, 471 U.S. 1, 15-22 (1985); Rahn v.
+Garner, 471 U.S. 1, 11-12 (1985) (“[I]f the suspect threatens the officer with a weapon or there is probable cause to believe that he has committed a crime involving the infliction or threatened infliction of serious physical harm, deadly force may be used if necessary to prevent escape, and if, where feasible, some warning has been given.”)
+See also Rahn v.
 Hawkins, 464 F.3d 813, 818 (8th Cir.
 2006).

 If there is evidence of the defendant officer’s ill will toward the plaintiff, add this phrase.
 See Graham v.
 Connor, 490 U.S. 386, 397 (1989).